sjspielman/tasty/additional-resources/using-environments-post-workshop.md

 ![Run icon](screenshots/launch-rstudio-server.png)

-It will prompt you for login information: Your username is always `rstudio`, and your password is whatever you entered for this environment variable (e.g., `12345`).
+It will prompt you for login information: Your username is always `rstudio`, and your password is whatever you entered for the `PASSWORD` environment variable.

 ![Log into RStudio Server](screenshots/login-rstudio.png)